Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Experimental study: Conductance features and polarized neutron reflectometry

-Thus, in one run, we could prepare several junctions differing only in the thicknesses of individual Al, EuS, Ni, or Ga~layers, while keeping all other growth~parameters the same.
+In one run, we could prepare several junctions differing only in the thicknesses of individual Al, EuS, Ni, or Ga~layers, while keeping all other growth~parameters the same.
 To measure the tunneling~conductance, and thus study the ramifications of the superconducting magnetic Ni--Ga~bilayers on transport, we attached the junctions to a probe with electrical leads and immersed the system into a pumped liquid-helium~bath~(either $ ^4 \mathrm{He} $ or $ ^3 \mathrm{He} $) to reach a temperature of about~$ 1 \, \mathrm{K} $ or $ 0.6 \, \mathrm{K} $.
-Both Al and Ni--Ga thin films turned superconducting, with critical~temperatures~(and superconducting~gaps) strongly dependent on their thickness.
-For Al-based junctions with a thickness of $ 4 \, \mathrm{nm} $, the critical~temperature of the latter was measured to be~$ T^\mathrm{crit.}_\mathrm{Al} \approx 2.5 \, \mathrm{K} $, whereas it usually decreases with increasing Ni~thickness for the Ni--Ga~bilayer, reaching~$ T^\mathrm{crit.}_\text{Ni--Ga} \approx 4.2 \, \mathrm{K} $ for Ni about $ 2 \, \mathrm{nm} $ thick.
-In addition to the superconducting transition due to proximity with the Ga~layer, Meservey--Tedrow~spectroscopy~\cite{Tedrow1971,Tedrow1973,Meservey1994} indicated weak intrinsic ferromagnetic exchange within the Ni~film, i.e., spin~polarizations below~$ 1\% $, which noticeably increases at Ni~thickness above~$ 4 \, \mathrm{nm} $.
+Both Al and Ni--Ga thin films turned superconducting, with critical~temperatures strongly dependent on their thickness. \hi{All our samples were based on $ 4 \, \mathrm{nm} $-thick Al~films~(serving as the left electrode; please note that studying the tunneling~conductance requires two distinct superconducting electrodes, which is in stark contrast to STM~studies~\cite{Diesch2018} that could probe the Ni--Ga~bilayers alone), which have themselves already been intensively investigated in Al/EuS/Al~junctions earlier~\cite{Rouco2019a} and demonstrated to remain superconducting below a critical temperature of about~$ T^\mathrm{crit.}_\mathrm{Al} \approx 2.5 \, \mathrm{K} $; the superconducting coherence length of such thin Al~films was estimated by Meservey and Tedrow~\cite{Meservey1994} to be~$ \xi_\mathrm{Al} \approx 50 \, \mathrm{nm} $. } \hi{Due to the strong competition between ferromagnetism and superconductivity, the critical temperature of the Ni--Ga~bilayers~(serving as the right electrode) is mostly determined by the thickness of the Ni~film, and usually drops down with increasing Ni~thickness~(stronger ferromagnetic exchange).
+At about $ 2\, \mathrm{nm} $ Ni, the critical temperature of the Ni--Ga~bilayer is roughly~$ T^\mathrm{crit.}_\text{Ni--Ga} \approx 4.2 \, \mathrm{K} $; typical superconducting coherence lengths of Ni~($ 0.4 \, \mathrm{nm} $)--Ga~($ 14 \, \mathrm{nm} $)~bilayers are of the order of~$ \xi_\text{Ni--Ga} \approx 15 \, \mathrm{nm} $~\cite{Moodera1990}.
+Performing Meservey--Tedrow~spectroscopy~\cite{Tedrow1971,Tedrow1973,Meservey1994}, we further estimated that the weak intrinsic ferromagnetic exchange within thin Ni~films causes spin~polarizations of about~$ 1\% $, which noticeably increase above~$ 4 \, \mathrm{nm} $ Ni~thickness. }